 \subsubsection{A local anchor for tracking population changes}

-Our project will yield the ultimate baseline for the statistical properties of nearby clusters and of the most massive clusters to have formed in $5.8$\,Gyrs look back time.
+Our project will yield the ultimate baseline for the statistical properties of nearby clusters and of the most massive clusters to have formed in $5.8$\,Gyr look back time.
 It is based on a sample defined to be as unbiased as possible for detection based on baryon observables.
-We emphasise that the X-ray and lensing properties that we measure will be independent of the detection signal, minimising the need for Eddington bias correction.
+We emphasise that the X-ray and lensing properties that we intend to measure will be independent of the detection signal, minimising the need for Eddington bias correction (although covariances between quantities will need to be taken into account).
 The major outputs of our project will include scaling laws, structural properties, and quantitative dynamical indicators, including dispersion and covariance between parameters.
 Tier-1 has three times more clusters than \rexcess, permitting a major step forward on the precision not only of the main trends, but also of the dispersion around them.
 The full sample size and mass coverage will allow the dispersion to be explored as a function of mass, and, at high mass, also as a function of redshift.
-Crucially, this work will be underpinned by the best-possible control of systematics on cluster masses due to our self-consistent study of the mass scale and related biases.
-Our work will provide a state-of-the-art reference with which to anchor our view of how the population changes with time from ongoing \cxo\ and \xmm\ follow-up of high-$z$ SZE clusters, and with which to calibrate the baryon physics in numerical simulations that are used to interpret surveys (e.g., as undertaken in the BAHAMAS project, \citealt{mcc17}; see also \citealt{ras15} and the discussion in Sect.~\ref{sec:sims}).
+Crucially, this work will be underpinned by the best possible control of systematics on cluster masses due to our self-consistent study of the mass scale and related biases.
+Our work will provide a state-of-the-art reference with which to anchor our view of how the population changes with time from ongoing \cxo\ and \xmm\ follow-up of high-$z$ SZE clusters, and with which to calibrate the baryon physics in numerical simulations that are used to interpret surveys (e.g. as undertaken in the BAHAMAS project by \citealt{mcc17}; see also \citealt{ras15} and the discussion in Sect.~\ref{sec:sims}).